 - 1. A grant, scholarship or loan issued by an international or national organisation (for ex. a University) - 2.
 An 'agreement for acceptance of financial responsibility' (annex 32).
 Check the information on the webpage of the immigration office for more information. - 3.
-Proof of solvency: bank guarantee or blocked account through the university: - a.
-Blocked account through the University: the student will transfer a certain amount to the University of Antwerp, i.e. € 1050 per month in Belgium; a total of € 12,600 and € 100 handling fee for one academic year (12 months).
+Proof of solvency issued by the university: the student will transfer a certain amount to the University of Antwerp, i.e. € 1050 per month in Belgium; a total of € 12,600 and € 100 handling fee for one academic year (12 months).
 Upon receipt, IOB issues the proof of solvency that enables the applicant to start his/her visa application.

-Procedure: submit a request for a proof of solvency to greet.annaert@uantwerp.be b.
-Bank guarantee: the Belgian Government works with Studely and Ready Study Go International.
-The IOB does not intervene or facilitate this process.
+Procedure: submit a request for a proof of solvency to greet.annaert@uantwerp.be.